 Terrifying, right?
 There’s more:

-Cybercriminals are getting more sophisticated and the number of data breaches show companies are still not adequately prepared for the challenge.
+Cybercriminals are getting more sophisticated, and the number of data breaches shows companies are still not adequately prepared for the challenge.

 People don’t seem to take cybersecurity breaches very seriously.
 That results in exposures that last shockingly long.

 6. Over 30% of cyber breaches take months or years to discover.